influxdata/community-templates/docs/best_practices.md

 ## InfluxDB Resources

 Almost any InfluxDB resource can be exported as part of a Template, how many or how few you provide is up to you.
 Try to strike a balance between providing a complete solution and allowing flexibility for combining it with existing resources.
+See the [full list of resources supported](https://v2.docs.influxdata.com/v2.0/influxdb-templates/#template-resources) in our documentation.

 ### Effective Dashboards

 At a minimum your Template should include a dashboard, as this is the primary way a user is going to experience your Template.
 Your Dashboard should provide a cohesive view of related data over a span of time.

-Rather than using duplicate graphs to show filtered views of thes same data, use can use Variables in your graph queries (more on that below) to allow the user to easily switch between them in the same graph.
+Rather than using duplicate graphs to show filtered views of thes same data, use can use [Variables](https://v2.docs.influxdata.com/v2.0/visualize-data/variables/) in your graph queries (more on that below) to allow the user to easily switch between them in the same graph.
 Variables can be defined with a static list of values, or dynamically using Flux to query your data.

 > **Tip:** If you have multiple perspectives to share on a data set, consider providing multiple dashboards rathering than trying to put everything into one.
 With Templates, there's no limit on how many you can provide.

 ### Bucket Choices

-The easiest option is to provide a uniquely named bucket to be used by your Dashboard and (optional) Telegraf configurations.
+The easiest option is to provide a uniquely named [bucket](https://v2.docs.influxdata.com/v2.0/reference/key-concepts/data-elements/#bucket) to be used by your Dashboard and (optional) Telegraf configurations.
 This simplifies things for the user, but at the expense of flexibility in reusing an existing bucket.
 Another thing to consider is that the InfluxDB Cloud free tier has a limit of the number of buckets a user can have, so adding a new one with your Template might not be an option for those users.

 A common option in InfluxDB is to use a bucket named `telegraf` for all data coming in from the Telegraf agent.
 Existing users are likely to already have a bucket by this name that your Template can use.
 But be sure to let them know in your Template's `README.md` that they will need to create a bucket with this name if they don't already have one.

 #### Reusing existing buckets
 The most flexible option is to let the user choose a bucket instead.
 You can do this with a Variable that will provide them a drop-down list of their existing buckets to choose from.
-Simply create a Query Variable called `bucket` with the following Flux query:
+Simply create a Query Variable called `bucket` with the following Flux query.
+Our documentation has some [common Variable queries](https://v2.docs.influxdata.com/v2.0/visualize-data/variables/common-variables/) you might find useful.

 ```
 buckets()